omars-lab/omars-lab/README.md

 ### Hi there 👋

+My name is Omar.
+I like to code.
+This is my lab.

 <!--
 **omars-lab/omars-lab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.